 A sculptural floor lamp that fuses cosmic inspiration with dynamic design.
-Its hardwood base, patterned with a stretched spacetime grid, rises to support the luminous black hole, its sculpted curves mirroring the way gravity distorts the fabric of the spacetime.
+Its hardwood base—etched with a stretched spacetime grid—rises to cradle the luminous black hole, its curves mirroring the way gravity bends the fabric of spacetime.

 Please visit our Orders & Returns page for more information on how to cancel your pre-order.

-Polycarbonate, aluminum, hardwood, and the darkest fabric in the world.
+Black Hole: Polycarbonate, aluminum and the darkest fabric in the world.

 Get a glimpse at singularity with the darkest fabric in the world that absorbs 99.9% of visible light.
 An abyss from which nothing escapes—not even light.

-Visualize Gravity with the Spacetime Curvature Stand made out of Hardwood.
+Visualize gravity with the Spacetime Curvature Base made out of hardwood.
 Inspired by the intense gravitational pull of a black hole shaping the fabric of spacetime.

 Anatomy of a Black Hole: